Are all schools required to participate?

 It is acknowledged that some schools already have well established career planning services that they offer to students.
 This service is intended to strengthen those offerings and provide additional insights to students about their innate strengths and abilities.

-The Professional Career Planning Service utilises the Morrisby Online Assessment tool and is intended to generate additional information students might not otherwise receive.
+My Career Insights utilises the Morrisby Online Assessment tool and is intended to generate additional information students might not otherwise receive.
 This profile is designed to complement other career advisory and planning activities and support them to revisit their preferences and goals proactively across the senior years.

 As such, schools who wish to decline the offer will be invited to discuss the service with their regional coordinator.
 If the matter cannot be resolved, then the particular case will be discussed with the Department of Education and Training.